tensorforce/tensorforce/docs/preprocessing.rst

 All preprocessors should inherit from ``tensorforce.preprocessing.Preprocessor``.

-For a start, just take a look at the source of `Grayscale preprocessor <../tensorforce/preprocessing/Grayscale.py>`__.
+For a start, take a look at the source of `Grayscale preprocessor <../tensorforce/preprocessing/Grayscale.py>`__.

 .. code:: python